 Writing data happens immediately.
 The data will overwrite whatever is in the affected memory location.

-1. Human Thought as a Running Computer Program
+4.4.
+Human Thought as a Running Computer Program

-A computer thinks by loading computer instructions into the processor and executing them.
+A computer "thinks" by loading computer instructions into the processor and executing them.
 Once the processor has finished executing one instruction, it loads the next instruction and executes it.
-Each instruction is loaded into the processor on each cycle of the clock.
+Each new instruction is loaded into the processor on each cycle of the clock.
 The computer operates like a machine by executing one instruction at a time as the clock line turns ON and OFF.
 The clock keeps everything in order.

 This illustration shows a simplified processor, with four data registers and a program counter.
 When the program counter increments, it moves the next program instruction into the processor and then executes that current instruction.